 The rite of instructing in Hebrew today

-Do they still practice this rite in synagogues today?
-Research in the Gift of Tongues Project has not been greatly considered on this question.
-There is a general feeling is that it was phased out around the seventh-century but more research is required.
-The art of reading publicly in Hebrew is still being widely practiced throughout the Jewish world.
+Do the Jews still practice this rite in synagogues today?
+Research in the Gift of Tongues Project has not considered this question.
+The general feeling is this–it was phased out around the seventh-century.
+On the other hand, the art of reading publicly in Hebrew is still being widely practiced throughout the Jewish world.

 If one takes face-value the information provided, Paul was referencing the the one who speaks in a tongue as one teaching or lecturing in Hebrew.
 The interpreter was the speaker or another person familiar with both Hebrew and the target language, translating it on the fly.
 Paul mentioned in I Corinthians 14:13 that a person who speaks in a foreign unnamed tongue should himself interpret it.
 I Corinthians 14:28 outlines two conditions that govern whether a teacher should refrain from teaching.
 We will assume once again he is thinking about Hebrew here, though it is not listed in his actual text.
 Firstly, if the teacher speaking in Hebrew is not familiar with the local language and cannot translate it himself.
 The second is when a third party familiar with both Hebrew and the local language is not available to translate.
 The teacher should remain silent.